astronomer/docs/archived_software_docs/version-0.23/secrets-backend.md

 By default, Airflow uses `"kv_engine_version": 2`, but we've written this secret using v1.
 You can change this to accommodate how you write and read your secrets.
 :::

-For more information on the Airflow provider for Hashicorp Vault and how to further customize your integration, read the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers-hashicorp/stable/_api/airflow/providers/hashicorp/hooks/vault/index.html).
+For more information on the Airflow provider for Hashicorp Vault and how to further customize your integration, read the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow-providers-hashicorp/stable/_api/airflow/providers/hashicorp/hooks/vault/index.html).

 ### Step 4: Run an example DAG to test Vault locally